Principles of Clear Writing

 - The administrator must approve the figures.

-The passive voice is appropriate when the actor is unknown, unimportant, or obvious.
+Use the passive voice when the actor is unknown, unimportant, or obvious.
 This does not usually apply in regulatory text.

 - Small items are often stolen.